nadrane/blog/source/_posts/hidden-costs-of-postgresql-jsonb.md

 We looked at quite a few solutions:

 1. Use the ORM to omit the `meta` column from all queries unless specifically included.
-This would increase the performance in most cases, but there would still be slow queries, and it wouldn't resolve the underlying problem.
-Incidentally, this is actually the solution we initally wanted to implement, bugs in our ORM made it challenging to omit columns across joins.
+This would increase the performance in most cases (with the occasional slow query) and it would in theory be simple to implement.
+It wouldn't, however, resolve the underlying problem.

 2. Store the metadata in MongoDB.
 The data could remain schemaless and queryable.
-The major downside is that this solution would involve introducing another piece of infrastrucutre into the stack.

 3. Keep the `meta` column as is but extract keys whose store on S3 values are typically large.
 In general, greater than 99% of the size of any given column's `meta` field is from a single key.
 For exmample, sometimes emails include attachments, other times message bodies include long sequences of html, documenting a historical email chain.
 These fields be specifically extracted and uploaded to S3, which specialized in storing [BLOBs](https://en.wikipedia.org/wiki/Binary_large_object).
 The database would only need to store an S3 resource link, and upon request, could generate a [pre-signed URL](https://docs.aws.amazon.com/AmazonS3/latest/dev//ShareObjectPreSignedURL.html), allowing the client could directly download what it needs on demand.

-I think this is the solution we will ultimately arrive at, but we didn't choose it because of complexity.
+4. Create a separate table in postgres where metadata can be stored.
+It would have a foreign key back to the original table where the metadata belonged.
+This solution might seem a little odd at first glance, but I should clarify that this `meta` column pattern existed on more than just the `message` table.

+Our instinct was to go with #1, the most simple and straightforward solution, and omit the `meta` column from most queries.
+Unfortunately, bugs in our ORM made it impossible to omit columns across joins without the occassional crash.
+Obviously we needed to consider alternatives.

+We ruled out A MongoDB instance pretty readily because it would introduce additional unmanaged infrastructure into our system.
+This left the choice between S3 and a separate Postgres table.
+We agreed that S3 presigned URLs was an ideal longterm alternative but ultimately chose a separate Postgres table for the same reason that we wanted to choose option #1: complexity.
+Our team is exceptionally experienced with Postgres, and we knew we would hit the ground running.
+Leveraging S3, in contrast, would almost certainly take longer, and the value it would add at our current scale would be almost non-existent.

+We ultimately sett

 The most obvious and straightforward solution was to start omitting the `meta` column from all queries, except those that strictly needed it.